Estimated reading time: 20 minutes

-I’ve talked on the blog numerous times over the years about how I work too much and we need more quality family time.
-I recognized a hole and it had to be fixed.
+I’ve talked on the blog numerous times about how I work too much, and we need more quality family time.
+I recognized a hole, and it had to be fixed.

-We learned that along the way it’s still important to take more time than we did out for each other and our family.
+We learned that along the way, it’s still important to take more time than we did out for each other and our family.

 Top Budget-Friendly Recipe

-Kara over at CreationsByKara got my drool approval this week with what seems a relatively easy and inexpensive recipe for these Butterscotch Maple Bars.
+Kara over at CreationsByKara got my drool approval this week with a relatively easy and inexpensive recipe for these Butterscotch Maple Bars.

 Saturday Search Term Giggles

-Every week I get tens of thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week there are thousands of visitors to Canadian Budget Binder because they did a search online and found my blog.